Classical Music

 Flute solo

-Fugue in D Minor by J S Bach (BWV 565ii) arranged for solo flute by John Bladen mp3 (synthesiser) score midi
+Fugue in D Minor by J S Bach (BWV 565ii) arranged for solo flute by John Bladen mp3 (synthesizer) score midi

 This was an attempt to arrange the fugue from the famous Toccata and Fugue in D Minor by Bach for solo flute.
 I've heard that it has been arranged for solo violin, though I've not heard it or seen the score, and the violin has the advantage of being able to play more than one note at a time!
 Though tricky to play in places, this version works quite well except for the last couple of bars of thick organ chords, when the flute is unable to do anything to rival the intended power of these chords.
 I suspect that the only option is to completely change the ending.

-Variation on Twinkle twinkle little star by John Bladen mp3 (synthesiser) score
+Variation on Twinkle twinkle little star by John Bladen mp3 (synthesizer) score

 This is an improvised descant that I play when my young kids sing this song - which is most of the time.
 Everyone seems to love this piece!